Riyachaudhary7899/python-practice/README.md

-# 🐍 Python Practice
+# 🐍 Python Practice Repository

-This repository contains basic Python programs created for learning and practice.
+This repository is created to help beginners understand Python step by step.
+Each file covers one basic concept with simple examples and comments.

+## 📂 How to Use This Repository
+1. Open any `.py` file
+2. Read the comments (lines starting with #)
+3. Run the code to see output
+4. Modify values and practice yourself

-## Topics Covered
+## 📘 Topics Covered
-- Variables and data types
+1. Variables & Data Types
-- Conditional statements (if-else)
+2. Conditional Statements (if-else)
-- Loops (for, while)
+3. Loops (for, while)
-- Functions
+4. Functions
-- Lists, tuples, dictionaries

-👩‍💻 Learning Python step by step
+5. Lists
+6. Dictionaries

-📌 Maintained by Riya
+👩‍💻 Created by Riya
+🎯 Beginner-friendly | Easy to understand